 - how we define ourselves

 For many decades since the Marketing Age began, we have been told that “perception is reality.”
-And many if not most people have accepted that as truth.
+Many if not most people have accepted that as truth.

-This new idea about perception was probably a welcome relief to people because for so long, individual perceptions had to conform to prevailing dogma – or else.
-The idea of perception being reality loosened us up.
+At one time, this new idea about perception was probably a welcome relief to people because for so long, individual perceptions had to conform to prevailing dogma – or else.
+The idea of perception being reality rather than ideology loosened us up.
 The world started to make room for different points of view.
-Even if we were constricted in terms of identity, we could have every flavor of ice cream imaginable!
+Even if we were still constricted in many ways, we could have every flavor of ice cream imaginable!
 It was a new age.

 The “perception is reality” idea had other benefits: